 How is the open rate on your emails?
-The click throughs?
-If you’re not getting the results you want, it’s time to consider a different approach.
+The click-throughs?
+Improve your email marketing open rate with a different approach.

 Look at me!